 WHAT UNBOUND GRACE STORY IS GOD WRITING IN YOUR LIFE RIGHT NOW?

 We don’t get to know where each step of life will lead, but we do get glimpses of His work along the way.
 Even when it’s painful.
-In the face of pain and confusion, I pray you will hear God’s decree: “and you are my sheep, human sheep of my pasture, and I am your God.” —Ezekiel 34:31
+In the face of pain and confusion, I pray you will hear God’s decree: “And you are my sheep, human sheep of my pasture, and I am your God.” —Ezekiel 34:31

 John Steakley, founder